-The Event Impact Calculator Bootcamp is a four-part educational series designed to get you in the best shape to evaluate and elevate the value of events to your destination.
+The Event Impact Calculator Bootcamp is a multi-part educational series designed to get you in the best shape to evaluate and elevate the value of events to your destination.
 The series includes the foundation of destination economics, breaking down the EIC output report, learning from EIC super users, and sharing your calculations with stakeholders.

 Director of Impact Studies at Tourism Economics